 This post may contain affiliate links.
 Please read my disclosure policy for more info.

-A study on Guardian angels and the Bible.
+In this article we will look at a study on guardian angels and the Bible.
 Answering key questions like “Are guardian angels biblical?”
 “Do we have personal angels?”
 “Do we become guardian angels once we pass?
 And many more.
+So, let’s dig in and find out…

 As I have been studying and writing on the topic of angels I thought it would be a good idea to touch on the topic of guardian angels.